As deadline nears for Russell Wilson to get a new contract, reports indicate talks with Seahawks have intensified

 Wilson may be hoping for a deal that would include guarantees topping that of Ryan while possibly matching that of Cousins in being fully guaranteed.

 Wilson is also likely hoping for an average salary greater than that of Rodgers.
-One way or the other, he is sure to want a contract that in some way sets a benchmark.
+One way or the other, he is sure to want a contract that sets a benchmark.

 Last time, Wilson and the Seahawks settled at the last minute on a four-year contract instead of five, and years could again also be a sticking point.